ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 ::: Exercise

 In this exercise we will establish our baseline system, System 1.
 Above, in your Constant Values table, you characterized the system, but now we will perform our experiment.
-We will drive the oscillator with a sine wave and slowly sweep through a few hundred hertz.
-You can pause the video and scrub through it as slowly as you'd like.
+We will drive the oscillator with a sine wave and slowly sweep through a range of frequencies.
+You can make the video pause and step through it as slowly as you&rsquo;d like.

 Do your best to identify a standing wave.
 You might notice something looking like a standing wave over a range of frequencies.
 You want the frequency where the amplitude of the string looks the largest, <!--**the tongue of the oscillator is relatively stable,**--> and the whole wave looks fairly stable.

-**It is fine if you don&Rsquo;t measure the exact frequency of the wave.** We won't grade you on how good you are at watching a video to make a challenging measurement.
+**It is fine if you don&rsquo;t measure the exact frequency of the wave.** We won't grade you on how good you are at watching a video to make a challenging measurement.
 Just do your best to identify the standing wave and measure the frequency.
 What is interesting isn&rsquo;t the exact frequency at which a standing wave occurs.
 It is the *relationship* between frequency and the different standing waves that form.
 As long as you are close you should see the *relationship*.

 Now we will begin taking data points with System 1.
 Since this is the System 1 setup, we will be using the string length and mass given above in Exercise 2.